 Jennifer (Jennie) Birns, Associate Executive Director

-Jennie is one of CPH's newest additions, hired in 2019 as our Associate Executive Director.
-Her education includes certificates: Certified Care Aid; Personal Care Home Operation; and, in Grant Writing and Proposal.
+Jennie has been with Clare Parker since January 2019 as our Associate Executive Director.
+Her education includes certification in Continuing Care, Personal Care Home Operation, and in Grant Writing and Proposal.

-Jennie brings to CPH a wealth of management experience having five years previous employment as an Executive Director of a non-profit day home for adults with varying abilities.
+Jennie brings to CPH a wealth of management experience including five years as a previous Executive Director of a non-profit day home for adults with varying abilities.
 She has also worked in long term care as a Direct Support Worker, Program Coordinator and Manager.
 Jennie was the Fundraising Committee Chairpoerson for a local charity; a former REALM network member; and employed as a Case Manager/Submission Writer for a private firm that appealed CPP Disability cases.